Antoine Mazières

 Blog post | Paper | Dataset | Press coverage by Le Monde, Europe 1, RTS, Wolfram

-Workshop gathering researchers, public servants and entrepreneurs involved in the quantification of various case of discriminations using methods spanning from testing to machine learning.
+Workshop gathering researchers, civil servants and entrepreneurs involved in the quantification of various types of discrimination (AIDS patients, lawyers, students) using methods spanning from testing to artificial intelligence.

-Neurons spike back: A history of research in Artificial Intelligence (2018)
+Neurons spike back!
+A history of AI research (2018)

 Website | Paper (also available in French) | Mention by Le Monde, Yann LeCun, MIT CSAIL